How to Get an International Driver’s License: What You Need to Know

 In the US, individuals at least 18 years old and have a valid driver’s license from a U.S. state or territory, can purchase an official IDP.
 To get an IDP, you need to have a valid driver’s license from any U.S. State, fill out the international drivers license application and pay the fee.
 No test, either written or practical, is required to obtain the permit.

-Where to Apply for a Permit
+Where to Apply for an International Driver’s Permit

 AAA and AATA are the only two organizations that are authorized by the U.S. State Department to issue an IDP.
 According to the Federal Trade Commission, both organizations charge less than $20 for an IDP.
 If you’re asked to pay more, the FTC says it’s a “rip-off.”
 Furthermore, the website warns that purchasing a fake IDP could lead to legal problems or travel delays if you use it for driving purposes.
 Anyone who thinks they have purchased a fake IDP, should report it to the Federal Trade Commission.